Schiiss/blog/_posts/2025-02-23-cyber-security-for-genai-apps-using-pyrit.md

 > **_DISCLAIMER:_** This post is for educational and research purposes only.
 Any attempts to manipulate, jailbreak, or exploit AI models in unauthorized ways may violate terms of service, ethical guidelines, or legal regulations.
 Always ensure compliance with applicable laws and responsible AI practices when conducting security assessments.
 Remember, with great power comes great responsibility.
 Use this educational information wisely.

 In this post, I wanted to talk about ‘red teaming’ generative AI applications.
-This is an area that has piqued my interest as of late since it reminds me of one of my first roles in the tech industry and not to mention it’s importance from a cyber security perspective.
+This is an area that has piqued my interest as of late.
+It reminds me of one of my first roles in the tech industry.
+It's also critical from a cybersecurity perspective.

 My first role in industry had a component of ‘ethical hacking’ where companies would bring us in to identify vulnerabilities with their web applications.
 These applications varied in tech stack and the use cases they accomplished.
 We leveraged a framework called the [OWASP Application Security Verification Standard](https://github.com/OWASP/ASVS/tree/v4.0.3?tab=readme-ov-file#owasp-application-security-verification-standard) to help guide our black box and white box testing.